Bike Fenders And Rain Gear

 For fans of Fox suspension forks, the Fox Factory mud guard is a great proprietary option designed specifically for Fox's new 36, 38, and 40 suspension forks.
 Proprietary materials and a sturdy 4-point direct-mount attachment mean no rattling, unwanted play or unnecessary adjustment.

 Quick and Easy Fenders

-Rear clip-on fenders attach easily to your bike frame.
-The Portland Design Works Origami Rear Fender and the SKS X-tra Dry Rear Fender clip on to your seatpost, while the Ass Savers Big Fender Gen. 4 snaps around your saddle rails, and flips off for easy storage when you don't need it.
+The Topeak Defender RX 279er Rear Fender and the SKS X-tra Dry Rear Fender clip on to your seatpost saving your posterior from the worst of the elements.
+The Ass Savers Big Fender Gen. 4 is an ultra-minimal design popular with mountain bikers and gravel riders which simply snaps around your saddle rails, then clips off when not needed.

 For your front wheel, consider the inexpensive SKS S-Board Front Fender or the Portland Design Works Origami Front Fender.
 Both of these mount beneath the downtube and prevent front-end grit, mud, and road spray from soaking your face, feet, and drivetrain.

 The feet are always the first to go.
 The reality is that shoes are typically the weak link in wet weather and when temps start to drop.
 The usual culprits are road spray from the front tire (see full fenders) and moisture seeping in from above via waterlogged sock and tights.

 While varying conditions dictate varying approaches, there is no denying the effectiveness of waterproof overshoes, insulated booties, and deep winter boots for keeping the weather at bay and your feet warm and dry.